glacierwhite/SPI-Print/Fingerprint-Embedding-Extractor/README.md

 <img width="400" alt="image" src="./vit.png">
 </div> -->

-The reconstructed high-resolution fingerprints are used to train the ***Fingerprint Embedding Extractor***, which learns the mapping from the fingerprint image to embeddings such that the fingerprint embeddings of the same finger are pulled together, while the fingerprint embeddings of distinct fingers are pushed away.
+The reconstructed HR fingerprints are used to train the ***Fingerprint Embedding Extractor***, which learns the mapping from the fingerprint image to embeddings such that the fingerprint embeddings of the same finger are pulled together, while the fingerprint embeddings of distinct fingers are pushed away.

 ## ⚙ : Setup
 First create a new conda environment